Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: The chi-squared distribution and the goodness of fit parameter

-From Eqs.~\eqref{mean} and \eqref{var} we see that typically $\chi^2$ lies in the range $m - \sqrt{2 m}$ to $m + \sqrt{2m}$.
+From Eqs.~\eqref{mean} and \eqref{var} we see that typically $\chi^2$ lies in the range $m - \sqrt{2 m}$ to $m + \sqrt{2 m}$.
 For large $m$ the distribution approaches a Gaussian according to the central limit theory discussed in Appendix~\ref{sec:clt}.
-Typically one focuses on the value of $\chi^2$ per degree freedom since this should be around unity independent of $m$.
+Typically one focuses on the value of $\chi^2$ per degree freedom since this should be around unity for all $m$.

 The goodness of fit parameter is the probability that the specified value of $\chi^2$, or greater, could occur by random chance.
 From Eq.~\eqref{chisq-dist} it is given by

 which is known as an incomplete gamma function.
 Code to generate the incomplete gamma function is given in Numerical Recipes~\cite{press:92}.
 There is also a built-in function to generate the goodness of fit parameter in the \texttt{scipy} package of \texttt{python} and in the graphics program \texttt{gnuplot}, see the scripts in Appendix \ref{sec:scripts}.